jitinnair1/tail/_posts/posts-without-date.md

 <!--more-->

-This is done using the `jekyll-last-modified-at` plugin.
+This is done using the `jekyll-last-modified` custom plugin (check the `_plugins` directory in the source files).
 The last-modified date is only used, if a `date` in not specified in the front matter.
 Also, you can specify the `lastmod` date in the front matter using the `last_modified_at` keyword:

 ```yaml
 ---